-As Table E.1 shows, IPART's preference for debt to total assets and tax rate parameters has been the benchmark capital structure value and use the prevailing company statutory tax rate.
-In establishing what value to assign to gamma, IPART over the years has reviewed a number of independent expert reports and academic studies that have consistently shown that there is no conclusive market evidence on the exact value that investors attach to imputation tax credits.
-IPART has therefore maintained the range of 0.5 to 0.3 rather than a point estimate to account for the uncertainty in estimating this value.
+As Table E.2 shows, IPART's preference for debt to total assets and tax rate parameters has been the benchmark capital structure value and the prevailing company statutory tax rate, respectively.
+In establishing what value to assign to gamma, IPART has reviewed a number of independent expert reports and academic studies that have consistently shown that there is no conclusive evidence on the exact value that investors attach to imputation tax credits.